inthra/w2Mon-Parcels/README.md

 # Triangle Finder

-#### _This is a website that uses methods for initializing new triangles and determining what triangle type.
+#### _This is a website that uses methods for calculating shipping cost.
 04/25/2016_

 #### By _**Nadiya Yeroshkina and Inthrayuth Mahaphol**_

-### [Click here for Nadiya's github] (https://github.com/NadinYrosh/Triangle-Java.git)
+## [Click here for Nadiya's github] (https://github.com/NadinYrosh/parcel-cost-calculator.git)
-### [Click here for Inthra's github] (https://github.com/inthra/w2Mon-Triangles.git)
+## [Click here for Inthra's github] (https://github.com/inthra/w2Mon-Parcels.git)

 ## Description

-This is a website that uses methods for initializing new triangles and determining what triangle type.
+This is a website that uses methods for calculating shipping cost.

 ## Setup/Installation Requirements